 The financial analysis process starts by collecting the data to make the financial statement and then examining them using several analytical tools and techniques.
 The financial statements provide knowledge of a company’s financial health and performance.
 So, it is of utmost priority for any investors, creditors, or businesses to analyse the company's financial statements per their needs.

 There are various users of financial analysis like businesses, shareholders or investors, creditors, and even the government.
 However, their purpose in analysing a company’s financial statement differs.

 One can study the whole business and get most of its information by analysing its financial statement.
 These reports carry information about every business transaction and reflect its performance, stability, and position in the market over a specific period.

 Financial Analysis is an important tool of a business and can be used by the company to excel itself.

 Financial Analysis is the examination of an organisation's financial pieces of information to understand the business scenario and make calculative decisions.
-This process of analysis typically includes the calculation of cash flows & profitability over a specific time.
+This process of analysis includes the working capital management, calculation of free cash flows & profitability over a specific time.

 It also highlights the decisions made at the beginning and their resulting outcome.
 One can understand the difference between the two and point out the inaccuracies or overlooked pieces to rectify them for the upcoming cycle.

 The Financial Analysis establishes the image of the business in terms of its stability in the market.
 It reflects if the company is significant for making investments.

 If we break it down, there are primarily two types of Financial Analysis;